Paul Garrin: Tompkins Square Park Riot

-The video of the police riot broke the story on the local television news and became perhaps the first instance of a viral video in the days preceding the Internet.
-Airing on every news channel in New York City, the footage was picked up by other programs and channels around the world for many years to come.

 Pummeled by at least five officersand video-documented by Clayton Patterson, a class action lawsuit was filed on behalf of Garrin.
 In addition to seeking damages for Garrin, the suit sought to end a longstanding pattern of police abuse, namely, interference with persons photographing and otherwise recording police actions.

-Popular Culture
+Popular culture

 The media notoriety of the riot video with Garrin as videographer is believed to have inspired the late playwright and then East Village, Manhattan resident Jonathan Larson to create the character "Mark Cohen" in Rent (musical).

-Community Engagement
+Community engagement

 Officially serving on the Cooper Union Alumni Association (CUAA) Communications Committee, Garrin has been an active member of the CUAA since 2011.

 From the fall of 2011, Garrin participated in the Friends of Cooper Union and Free Cooper Union brainstorming events, and contributed to "The Way Forward" – a document of proposals to help restructure the Cooper Union to aid it out of the Cooper Union financial crisis and tuition protests, and restore full tuition scholarships to all of its students.

 In 2013, Garrin co-organized a CUAA/CUES event in the Great Hall in conjunction with the MIT Enterprise Forum of NY on surveillance.
 Entitled "Ethics, Law & Surveillance Culture" the program featured author James Bamford, criminal defense attorney Stanley L. Cohen, New York Civil Liberties Union Director Donna Lieberman, and independent journalist Paul DeRienzo.

 By January 2014, Garrin successfully crowd-funded the Cooper Lumen Design Challenge, partnering with non-profit Two Bridges Neighborhood Council to directly fund interdisciplinary student work for credit in the 2014 semester, all of which has generated positive media for Cooper Union.